 This slow-roasted Spanish lamb recipe makes a darn good rendition of a traditional Spanish roasted lamb using ingredients that are easy to find outside of Spain.

-11. Chicken Pepitoria (Pollo a la Pepitoria)
+17. Chicken Pepitoria (Pollo a la Pepitoria)

 This is not a super traditional holiday dish, but it is one of the most delicious and historic Spanish chicken stews, so I'd bet it's been served at plenty of holiday feasts!
 Plus, it uses expensive ingredients like almonds and saffron to add flavor, meaning it's fit for a special meal.

-Get the recipe: Chicken pepitoria
+Get the recipe: Spanish chicken stew pepitoria

 Dessert